-We have audited the accompanying financial statements of the Antelope Valley Community College District's (the "District") Measure AV General Obligation Bonds and the related notes to the financial statements as of and for the year ended June 30, 2022, as listed in the table of contents.
+We have audited the accompanying financial statements of the Antelope Valley Community College District's (the "District") Measure AV General Obligation Bonds and the related notes to financial statements as of and for the fiscal year then ended June 30, 2024, as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Measure AV General Obligation Bonds of Antelope Valley Community College District, as of June 30, 2022, and the changes in financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Measure AV General Obligation Bonds of the District, as of June 30, 2024, and the changes in financial position for the fiscal year then ended in accordance with accounting principles generally accepted in the United States of America.